WordPress Performance Audit: A Cape Town Walkthrough

 Caddy, PHP-FPM, MariaDB, and Redis in containers.
 Here's the Docker Compose stack we run on every client site, documented from container to deployment.

 Query Monitor tells you a query is slow.
 It doesn't tell you why.
-Here's how to use the slow query log, EXPLAIN, and targeted indexes to fix the actual bottlenecks.
+Here's how to fix slow MySQL queries using the slow query log, EXPLAIN, and targeted indexes.

 WooCommerce stores everything in wp_postmeta.
 Every product, every variation, every attribute.
 Here's why that kills performance and how to fix it.